-Safe Opioid Use
+Safe Prescription Drug Use

-Some questions to ask your doctor or pharmacist include:
+Questions to ask your doctor or pharmacist include:

 - Why am I being prescribed this medication?

 - How much of this medication do I take and for how long?

 - How will this interact with my other medications?

 - What are my other options for managing my pain?

 “Prescription medication misuse” includes: